grammaton/grammaton.github.io/about.md

 Sometimes he makes music with [@paxxxc](https://twitter.com/paxxxc).

 At this time he is working on **S.T.ONE**, a loudspeaker system and *“al nulla di cui essere felici”* music for *Flute, Bari Sax and S.T.ONE*.
-The two projects will be presented on october 2014.
+The two projects will be presented on April 2015.

 He uses [GitHub](https://github.com/grammaton) to scratch ideas.